Somapacitan

 Somapacitan, sold under the brand name Sogroya, is a growth hormone medication.
 Somapacitan is a human growth hormone analog.
 Somapacitan-beco is produced in Escherichia coli by recombinant DNA technology.

-The most common side effects include: back pain, joint paint, indigestion, a sleep disorder, dizziness, tonsillitis, swelling in the arms or lower legs, vomiting, adrenal insufficiency, hypertension, increase in blood creatine phosphokinase (a type of enzyme), weight increase, and anemia.
+The most common side effects include: back pain, joint pain, indigestion, a sleep disorder, dizziness, tonsillitis, swelling in the arms or lower legs, vomiting, adrenal insufficiency, hypertension, increase in blood creatine phosphokinase (a type of enzyme), weight increase, and anemia.

 It was approved for medical use in the United States in August 2020, and in the European Union in March 2021.

 Somapacitan is the first human growth hormone (hGH) therapy that adults only take once a week by injection under the skin; other FDA-approved hGH formulations for adults with growth hormone deficiency must be administered daily.
 It contains a small non-covalent moiety that reversibly binds to serum albumin which slows down elimination.

 Medical uses

 Somapacitan is indicated for replacement of endogenous growth hormone in adults with growth hormone deficiency (GHD).

 GHD is a condition when the body doesn't produce enough growth hormone on its own.
 Growth hormone regulates many functions in the body including accumulation of fat in the trunk or central area of the body that can be associated with serious medical issues.